percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

    Do not copy back the prepared backup.
-Restoring partial backups should be done by importing the tables, not by using the :option:`--copy-back` option.
+Restoring partial backups should be done by importing the tables, not by using the :option:`xtrabackup --copy-back` option.
 It is not recommended to run incremental backups after running a partial backup.

    Although there are some scenarios where restoring can be done by